How the art trails work

 This time, Ipswich’s art trail will feature 55 individually designed elephants, based on the much loved children’s character, Elmer the Patchwork Elephant.

-At the same time, visitors will also be able to meet the ‘Learning Herd’; around 100 ‘young Elmers’, who will be popping up in special locations all across town representing schools, youth groups and organisations.
+At the same time, visitors will also be able to meet the ‘Learning Herd’; 84 ‘young Elmers’, who will be popping up in special locations all across town representing schools, youth groups and organisations.

 - 2019 marked the 30th anniversary of both St Elizabeth Hospice and Elmer;

 - Having sold over 8 million copies worldwide, Elmer is clearly a much loved character.
 We know from the generous support we receive from the local community, that the hospice is much loved too;

 - Elephants are associated with long memories.
 The hospice is a place where memories are made, and where people still come to remember loved ones;

 - In celebration of Elmer’s 30th anniversary, there will be two other Big Parades taking place around the country – and more trails mean even more interest and visitors.

 So as you can see, we have a lot in common!

 Once again, each Elmer is sponsored by a business and has been individually decorated by an artist, and on reaching the end of their Parade, will be auctioned to raise valuable funds for St Elizabeth Hospice – raising £211,500 on the auction night and bringing the total so far to more than a quarter of a million pounds!

-As well as being a significant fundraiser towards the vital services offered by the hospice – the £200,000 raised in 2016 paid for one week’s care – Elmer’s Big Parade Suffolk will attract thousands of visitors to Ipswich and contribute huge financial benefits to the local economy.
+As well as being a significant awareness and fundraiser towards the vital services offered by the hospice – the £200,000 raised in 2016 paid for one week’s care – Elmer’s Big Parade Suffolk will attract thousands of visitors to Ipswich and contribute huge financial benefits to the local economy.